interest-protocol/suitears/README.md

 ├─ timelock — "Timelock capability to add a delay between actions" collections
-├─ bitmap — "Bitmap implementation for sequential keys" ├─ wit_collection - "Witness access wrapper for collections"
+├─ bitmap — "Bitmap implementation for sequential keys" ├─ coin_decimals - "An object to store and fetch the decimals of a Coin" defi
-defi
 ├─ farm — "Farm module to reward coin holders over time" ├─ fund — "Struct to track shares associated with underlying deposits/withdrawals"